greenelab/knowledge-graph-review/manuscript.md

 ## Introduction

 Knowledge graphs are a practical resource for many real world applications.
-They have been used in social medial mining to classify nodes [@IexVJgDF] or to create a recommendation system [@Eqbsazq5].
+They have been used in social medial mining to classify nodes [@DjhSdWbc] or to create a recommendation system [@Eqbsazq5].
 Knowledge graphs have also been used to understand natural language via interpreting simple questions and using relational information to provide answers [@N0gUhlt9; @s8ydThMc].
 In a biomedical setting these graphs have been used to prioritize genes relevant to disease [@GI2y7kMc; @Oi5yRd0v; @15k4Xz0i3; @1D9FTzRBg], perform drug repurposing [@O21tn8vf] and identify drug-target interactions [@15GxqZyO8].